 Biology is concerned with the workings of life in all its varied forms.
-Over the past few decades, the life sciences have been revolutionized by the development of molecular, cellular, genomic, and bioinformatics techniques that are now being utilized to study fundamental processes in organisms as well as applying this information to improve human health, enhance rational management of our environment, develop forensic science, and augment the production of renewable energy with the concomitant sequestering of pollutants, as well as approach ethical and legal issues that impinge on biological discoveries and their applications.
-The Biology curriculum aims to produce scientists with inquisitive minds who are self-reliant and who seek high quality of information about how the natural world works.
+In recent years, the life sciences have been revolutionized by the development of molecular, cellular, genomic, and bioinformatic techniques that are being applied to study fundamental processes in organisms.
+As a result, there has been a transformation in the understanding of life, from the genetic networks that guide how embryos develop to uncovering natural genetic variation and how life adapts to diverse environments at unprecedented resolution.
+These and other discoveries in biology are shaping society by improving human health, enhancing rational management of our environment, developing forensic science, and augmenting the production of renewable energy with the concomitant sequestering of pollutants.
+In addition, the rapid growth of the life sciences has fueled new ethical and legal issues that impinge on biological discoveries and their applications.

 Recent developments in the biological sciences have led to a focus on systems biology, which aims to integrate the vast amount of molecular data that can now be captured, providing new insights into how and why biological systems are adaptable and robust.
 These developments have brought to light the interdisciplinary nature of modern biology, requiring an integrated exposure to fundamental concepts in biology, chemistry, computer science, engineering, mathematics, and physics.

 The major in Biology offers students the opportunity to learn introductory science in an integrated format in the Foundations of Science sequence and to use contemporary tools and approaches to solve problems in areas of the current life sciences.
 Intermediate and advanced courses provide a broad and intensive background in modern biology for those interested in careers in research, health-related fields, biotechnology, and education, among others.
 The advanced courses emphasize the fundamental concepts and principles mastered in the Foundations of Science sequence, continuing the emphasis on using interdisciplinary approaches to understand the natural world.